esgf2-us/data-replication-tools/README.md

 ## Database Setup
 The scripts utilize [SQLAlchemy](https://www.sqlalchemy.org/) to interface with a PostgreSQL database.
 Before running the scripts, it's necessary to set up the database and a user with appropriate privileges:
 ```
-postgres=# create database migration;
+postgres=# create database replication;
 postgres=# create user esgf with encrypted password 'esgf';
-postgres=# grant all privileges on database migration to esgf;
+postgres=# grant all privileges on database replication to esgf;
 ```

 ## Data Replication Tools Setup